 Pausha Purnima falls in December or January and marks the beginning of the Magh Mela and the preparatory window for major pilgrimages to the Prayagraj Triveni Sangam.
 The bathing at sacred rivers on Pausha Purnima is considered particularly purifying - the cold of winter, the full lunar amplification, and the presence of sacred water are understood to triple the effect of the bathing rite.

-Magha Purnima is the full moon that falls during the Kumbh Mela at Prayagraj — considered the most auspicious bathing day of the entire Kumbh cycle.
-Millions of pilgrims traditionally take the full-moon bath at the Sangam on this day, the confluence of the Ganga, Yamuna, and the mythic underground Saraswati.
+Magha Purnima is one of the great bathing full moons of the Magha season at Prayagraj.
+In Magh Mela and Kumbh contexts, pilgrims traditionally take the full-moon bath at the Sangam on this day, the confluence of the Ganga, Yamuna, and the mythic underground Saraswati.

 Magha Purnima in non-Kumbh years still carries the resonance of this ancestral and purifying energy.
 The Moon near the nakshatras मघा (Magha) or पूर्वा फाल्गुनी (Purva Phalguni) has a connection to ancestors, royal lineage, and the dissolution of old karma through conscious offering.